BinTuner/Dev/README.md

 (mutation_rate = 0.3, crossover_rate = 0.2, must_mutate_count = 1, crossover_strength = 0.2）

-These values refer to the tuning of a large number of experiments.
+These values refer to the tuning result of a large number of experiments.

 Future Work
 --------------------